SaraLerma/The-Pragmatic-Programmer/README.md

 - The system sends notifications, known as trigger, and data to the clients when changes occur in the data.
 The data store alerts the clients whenever there is a data-store change.
 - Responses can arrive in any order.

-**Use Blackboards to Coordinate Workflow.**
+**Use blackboards to coordinate workflow.**
 Use blackboards to coordinate disparate facts and agents, while maintaining independence and isolation among participants.

 The actor and/or blackboard and/or microservice approach to architecture removes potential concurrency problems from your applications, but these approaches are harder to reason about because a lot of the action is indirect.
 You'll find it helpful to keep a central repository of message formats and/or APIs (particularly if the repository can generate the code and documentation for you).
 You’ll also need a tool to be able to trace messages and facts as they progress through the system.

 # Chapter 7.
-While you are coding
+While You Are Coding

 ## 37. Listen to Your Lizard Brain

 Our instincts, aka the lizard brain 🦎, are simply a response to patterns packed into our nonconscious brain.
 Some are innate, and others are learned through repetition.
 As you gain experience as a programmer, your brain is laying down layers of tacit knowledge.
-When it feels like your code is pushing back, it’s really your subconscious trying to tell you something’s wrong.
-When an instinct is triggered, you get nervous, or queasy, or feel like this is just too much work.
+When it feels like your code is pushing back (for example: getting nervous, or feeling like this is just too much work), it’s really your subconscious trying to tell you something’s wrong.
 First to notice it is happening, and then to work out why.

 1. Fear of the blank page